MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievei8.md

 ## -description

-The AcxObjectBagRetrieveI8 function retrieves a int eight byte I8 (LONG64) value from an existing, intialized AcxObjectBag that contains values.
+The AcxObjectBagRetrieveI8 function retrieves a int eight byte I8 (LONG64) value from an existing, initialized AcxObjectBag that contains values.

 ## -parameters

 ### -param ObjectBag

-An intialized ObjectBag ACX object.
+An initialized ObjectBag ACX object.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ValueName